-Many buildings are designed for expansion during a future phase.
+future under Many buildings are designed for expansion during a future phase.
 The design of the first phase requires an understanding of what will need to be accommodated in later construction.

-The program must address the following issues related to phasing:

-Will this building likely be expanded in a future phase?
+The p rogram must address the following issues related using: Will this building likely be expanded in a future phase?
 If yes, are departments or functional areas intended to "grow in place" during the future phase?
 Compare the additional costs involved with making the building "expandable" versus the probability of the future expansion occuring as envisioned.
 If there will probably not be a future expansion of the building, how will departments or functional areas expand?
 Are any functional areas more likely than others to move out of the building in the future to allow others to expand?

-Room-by-Room Requirements

-All of the following room-by-room information should be presented together for each room.
+Room Room-by-Room Requirements be pre All of the following room-by-room information should be presented together for each room.
 After one room is complete, begin on another room.